 With its candy-coloured Colonial architecture and classic cars, Cuba’s capital can feel like a film set.
-Hazel Flynn takes you behind the scenes.

 The “Cuban mile” drag race that opens the turbocharged 2017 blockbuster film The Fate of the Furious is fictitious but Havana’s streets really are filled with chrome- and fin-bedecked Yank tanks dating back to the 1940s and ’50s, before imports were banned.
 The beautifully illustrated book Cuba’s Car Culture (2016), by Tom Cotter and Bill Warner, lovingly details how dodgy Russian parts, mattress springs and dogged inventiveness have kept them going against the odds.